Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Equivariant nonabelian Poincar e duality

 are defined and are pointed maps.
 The maps in the diagram are restrictions along those. $M_0$ is a closed submanifold, so $M_0^+$ is a closed subspace of $(M-M')^+$ and of $(M-M'')^+$, and is the intersection of the two.
-Similarly, $(M-M')^+$ and $(M-M'')^+$ are closed subspaces of $M^+$.
-Thus, defining a pointed map $M^+ \to X$ is equivalent to defining pointed maps $(M-M')^+ \to X$ and $(M-M'')^+ \to X$ which agree on the overlap, $M_0^+$.
+Therefore $M^+$ is the pushout $(M-M')^+ \cup_{(M_0)^+} (M-M'')^+$.
 This shows that the square is a pullback square.
-It is also a homotopy pullback since the restriction maps to $ \mathrm{Map}_*((M_0)^{+},X)$ are $G$-fibrations, as shown in the following \cref{prop-G-fibration}. \end{proof}
+It is also a homotopy pullback since the restriction maps to $ \mathrm{Map}_*((M_0)^{+},X)$ are $G$-fibrations, as shown in \cref{prop-G-fibration}. \end{proof}